 evidence from which to conclude that, if not during the composition of Tristan und Isolde then at least in reflecting on it later, Wagner thought of Tristan yearning for

 nirvāṇa1, the realm of night.

-cycle of rebirth, which can be heard in the music of Kundry) and deliverance or redemption from this cycle of rebirth.
-In one passage in the second act, after the critical kiss, Kundry and Parsifal speak
+rebirth, which can be heard in the music of Kundry) and deliverance or redemption from this cycle of rebirth.
+In one passage in the second act, after the critical kiss, Kundry and Parsifal speak of

 widely accepted etymology of nirvāṇa, the word means blowing out, as in the blowing out of a flame.
 Therefore, at least on etymological arguments,